microsoft/OSSGadget/README.md

 * NuGet - `pkg:nuget/...`
 * RubyGems - `pkg:gem/...`
 * PyPI - `pkg:pypi/...`
+* Ubuntu - `pkg:ubuntu/...`
+* Visual Studio Marketplace - `pkg:vsm/...`
+* Generic - `pkg:url/...?url=URL`

-We shall continue expanding this list to cover additional package management systems and would be happy to accept contributions from the community.
+We will continue expanding this list to cover additional package management systems and would be happy to accept contributions from the community.

 ### Basic Usage